 Single Stream Recycling

-Single-stream items: newspapers, glass jars and bottles, plastic bottles and jars (Nos.
+Single-stream items: newspapers, plastic bottles and jars (Nos.
 1-7), tin cans, magazines, catalogs, cereal boxes, egg cartons, and clean uncoated paper.
 These can all be mixed together in the designated bins.

 Coated paper products such as milk cartons do NOT qualify in the recycling program.
 Other things that can NOT be recycled in our single stream program include plastic wrap, Styrofoam, clothing, plastic items that are not bottles or jars (such as hangers and toys), items that are combinations of metal, plastic, and/or paper, juice pouches, ceramics, wood and other yardwaste, drinking glasses and mirrors.